16 Things to Buy From a Pawn Shop

 14. Crystal and china

 It wouldn’t hurt to check out your local pawn shop.
 When people sell stuff at a pawn shop to get cash, they sell items that have value.
-China and crystal tend to hold their value if they’re kept in good shape.
+China and crystal tend to hold value if they’re kept in good shape.

 However, pawn shops won’t pay a seller what their china or crystal is worth; they’ll always lowball.
 And since they’ve paid so much less than the value of the glassware, you have a good chance of getting a deal when you buy.